BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 Please pause for a moment.
 Does it take much effort to grok the test?
-Did you notice how we test the view without touching the rest of the application?
+Did you notice that the test does not interact with rest of the application?
 Did you also notice that it takes only five lines of code (three, if you put the ``return`` on a single line!) to mock "the rest of the application"?
 The responsibilities are clearly decoupled, and